newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 So first we add the swagger generator into the services container.
 In the `Configure` method we now use the generated \*.json file and create a visual design out of it to display to consumers.

 In the `launchSettings.json` we can modify now the `launchUrl` url from `api/values` to `swagger`.
-If youre working in Visual Studio and press the "Play" button now a browser should open up displaying the swagger page.
+If you're working in Visual Studio and press the "Play" button now a browser should open up displaying the swagger page.
 Using the command `dotnet run` on the command line should start the api as well.
 Browsing to `https://localhost:5001/swagger/` should now display a complete documentation of your api.

 ![swagger](.github/swagger.png)